About Your Ophthalmic Artery Chemosurgery for Pediatric Patients

 • The knee brace will be taken off once your child is ready to be discharged (leave the hospital).

 • Make sure your child’s bandage stays on for 24 hours (1 day).
-Don’t get the bandage wet.
+Do not get the bandage wet.

 • The doctor or nurse practitioner may prescribe your child a steroid to take by mouth called Dexamethasone Intensol.
-It will help reduce the swelling and irritation in their treated eye(s).
-Have your child take this medication with food to prevent stomach discomfort, as instructed by their doctor or nurse.
+It will help with the swelling and irritation in their treated eye.
+Your child should take this medicine with food to prevent stomach discomfort, as instructed by their doctor or nurse.

-• Your child may be prescribed ondansetron (Zofran®, Zuplenz®) for nausea (feeling like you might throw up) or vomiting (throwing up).
-Have your child take this medication as instructed by their doctor or nurse.
+• Your child may be prescribed ondansetron (Zofran®, Zuplenz®) for nausea (feeling like you may throw up) or vomiting (throwing up).
+Have your child take this medicine as instructed by their doctor or nurse.

 Side effects